vegaprotocol/well-known/README.md

-# To-do
-- Finish intro
-- Flesh out all statuses
-- Check how it would look on GitHub

 # Vega Oracle Profiles

 Oracle profiles are an optional, extra layer of information about oracles on the Vega network, including: